fusefactory/openfuse/_posts/2018-04-20-audio-rewire.md

 # Audio Over network

 An interesting research is send audio samples buffer over network.
-We tried through OSC messages between Max MSP and OpenFrameworks, but we met several problem.
-If you have some suggestion or ideas are welcome!
+We tried through OSC messages between Max/MSP and OpenFrameworks, but we met several problems.
+If you have some suggestion or ideas, you are welcome!